 He suddenly circles, tilts his head, stumbles, and “plops” onto the floor.
 Uh-oh looks like our 13-year-old (and still filled with crazy energy) dog, Chuck, is in for a few dizzy and distressing days.
 Peripheral vestibular disease in dogs has stealthily slid into our home again.

 Yes, I said “again.”
-Chuck is not our first sufferer.
+Chuck is not the first pup in our home to suffer from peripheral vestibular disease in dogs.
 He is the third of our family’s pooches to meet this sneaky equilibrium-disturbing intruder as teenage years arrived.

 Sometimes an inner-ear infection is at fault.
 Peripheral vestibular disease in dogs has also been linked to medications that can harm inner-ear vestibular receptors.
-Often, however, especially in older dogs, the cause is of unknown origin — idiopathic. (“Old dog vestibular syndrome” is another term for this type of peripheral vestibular disease.)
+Often, however, especially in older dogs, the cause is of unknown origin — idiopathic. (“Old dog vestibular syndrome” is another term for this type of peripheral vestibular disease in dogs.)

 And how can pet parents handle this health problem?
 I put the question to my trusted veterinarian consultant, Dr. Candice Sebourn, DVM, who practices at Clayton Road Veterinary Hospital in St. Louis, Missouri.
-Dr. Sebourn, who has treated numerous pooches suffering from vestibular disease, explained, “I understand guardians’ panic when their pet is suddenly disabled by this disease’s surprising symptoms.
+Dr. Sebourn, who has treated numerous instances of vestibular disease in dogs, explains, “I understand guardians’ panic when their pet is suddenly disabled by this disease’s surprising symptoms.
 But it is actually a short-term problem, with most dogs showing noticeable improvement within 72 hours and almost full recovery within two weeks.
 And there are simple steps you can take to help your pooch while this syndrome resolves.”

-Dr. Sebourn then recommended the four top actions to implement when you find your dog experiencing vestibular disease symptoms.
+Dr. Sebourn then recommended the four top actions to implement when vestibular disease in dogs hits.
 With these in hand, we are ready to support our old boy, Chuck.

-Your pet’s medical professional will be able to look more closely at the symptoms, provide her opinion about the vestibular problem, and determine if its cause can be readily identified.
+Your pet’s medical professional will be able to look more closely at the symptoms of peripheral vestibular disease in dogs, provide her opinion about the vestibular problem, and determine if its cause can be readily identified.
 She can also provide medicine to help support your dog.
 For dizziness (and resulting nausea and vomiting), Meclizine is a widely prescribed, standard treatment.
 A newer drug, Cerenia (maropitant citrate) available as an injection (and used with success by Dr. Sebourn on many pet patients), could be an even swifter support.
 And your vet can prescribe or recommend over-the-counter medication to help reduce your dog’s diarrhea, if that is an issue.

-He will need supportive bedding, accessible water, meals that are easy to digest and attention.
+With peripheral vestibular disease in dogs, your pooch needs supportive bedding, accessible water, meals that are easy to digest and attention.
 For Chuck, we are bundling up blankets and lining his bed so he can lean his right-tilting head and body on them.
 When positioned this way, he is able to close his eyes and rest.
 We moved his water bowl flush against the wall, and placed it on a slightly elevated holder, so he will not have to lean down too far to drink.
 We changed his food to a bland, easy-to-digest chicken and rice combination, and, in addition to using the raised bowl stand, we are bringing his food to him and holding it so he can reach it easily.
-And we are spending time with him at floor-level — petting, calming, and just being there while his world is topsy-turvy.
+And we are spending time with him at floor-level — petting, calming and just being there while his world is topsy-turvy.

 For our Chuck, we are keeping a close eye on his hydration.
 He remains very interested in drinking water, actually consuming more than usual (a relief).
 And his food intake is mostly on-track, as he does eat the modified diet (without his typical enthusiasm, but that’s okay).

-And now, three days into his illness, we are seeing some progress, with Chuck’s eye movements slowing and his mobility increasing.
+And now, three days into experiencing peripheral vestibular disease in dogs, we are seeing some progress, with Chuck’s eye movements slowing and his mobility increasing.
 While he is still right-tilting, he is doing a better job walking down the four stairs to our backyard (with assistance) and shows more vitality and interest in his environment, evidenced by a serious bark today at a trespassing squirrel!
 We are confident he is over the hump and will soon be back to his energetic self.

 I hope your dog will never be invaded by dizzy canine peripheral vestibular disease.
 And I truly wish you do not experience it with multiple pooches, as we have.
 But know if your pet’s world does start spinning, you can handle it!
-Just take some deep breaths, follow these four recommended steps, and provide support while he successfully battles this illness and returns to a much more stationary world.
+Just take some deep breaths, follow these four recommended steps, and provide support while he successfully battles peripheral vestibular disease in dogs and returns to a much more stationary world.